ObjectPlayer/ethernaut-ctf/README.md

 The GatekeeperOne challenge tests your understanding of gas manipulation, contract interactions, and bitwise operations.
 The goal is to pass three gates to become the entrant in the contract.

-The solution involves creating an exploit contract that acts as an intermediary (to pass gate one), carefully controlling the gas sent with the transaction (to pass gate two), and crafting a special bytes8 key using bitwise operations that satisfies multiple conditions (to pass gate three).
+The solution involves three key elements:
+1. Using an exploit contract as an intermediary to pass gate one (ensuring `msg.sender != tx.origin`)
+2. Carefully controlling the gas sent with the transaction to pass gate two (making `gasleft() % 8191 == 0`)
+3. Crafting a special bytes8 key using bitwise operations that satisfies multiple conditions to pass gate three

+Multiple approaches are provided, with the `simple-exploit.ts` script being the most reliable solution.
+This challenge demonstrates the importance of understanding low-level Ethereum concepts including gas optimization, type conversions, and memory layout.

 ## Other Useful Commands